Farnaz-Fllh/Staff_Planning/README.md

 ### Overview

 `StaffPlanalytics` is a "Python package" designed to assist staff planning of service centers.
-The package simulates the operations of service centers based on given number of technicians, detailed service duration data and service demands arrival patterns.
-This package leverages discrete event simulation and agenet-based modeling techniques to provide actionable insights for service center management.
-It mimics the real-world service center operations and enables visualizing the impact of different staffing levels on service efficiency and customer wait times.
+The package simulates the operations of service centers based on a given number of technicians, detailed service duration data and service demands arrival patterns.
+This package leverages discrete event simulation and agent-based modeling techniques to provide actionable insights for service center management.
+It mimics real-world service center operations and enables visualizing the impact of different staffing levels on service efficiency and customer wait times.
 ### Key Features
 - **Object-Oriented Design**: Facilitates easy integration and scalability within any operational analysis toolkit.
 - **Modular Architecture**: Comprising three primary modules - `main`, `declare`, and `utils`, each serving a specific role in the simulation process.